Information about the members of the National Animal Welfare Advisory Committee.

 Gwyneth Verkerk is a retired veterinarian from Hamilton.
 Hailing from a rural background, she worked in mixed veterinary practice and the artificial breeding industry before pursuing doctorate studies.
 During the second part of her career she was employed by DairyNZ (and its predecessors) as an animal scientist.
 Gwyneth has previously served as a member of NAWAC (from 2003 to 2009) and represented New Zealand internationally within OIE (World Organisation for Animal Health) and the International Dairy Federation.
 Her lifelong interest in New Zealand’s natural landscapes and ecology has also resulted in her involvement in several Waikato organisations focused on environmental protection and enhancement.

 Iain Torrance was nominated to join NAWAC by the RNZSPCA.
 He was chief executive officer of Wellington SPCA from 2011 to 2015 and qualified as an animal welfare auxiliary officer in 2012.
 In 2011, he was appointed to the National Council/Board of the Royal New Zealand SPCA.
-During the 3-year term he was Chair and Vice President, and also temporarily interim national chief executive.
+During the 3-year term he was chair and vice president, and also interim national chief executive.
 He is a founding member of the Wellington Zoo Trust welfare committee supporting the positive welfare accreditation program.
 Iain is a late in life New Zealand citizen, moving here in 2003 from the UK after working in senior commercial roles internationally then holding local positions with Ernst & Young, TelstraClear, and Coffey International.
 He is currently chief executive officer of the Chatham Islands Enterprise Trust based on the Chatham Islands where he and his partner Monique share their home with two rescued cats Monty and Marwood plus a flock of wild wekas.

 Dr Julie Wagner BVSc